jihyunsong42/musicNFTMarketplace_frontend/README.md

 #### fig. 3) My ♬ Page<br>
 #1 Click "My ♬" tab to see your NFT list.<br><br>
 #2 Choose a NFT you like to sell from right list and click "Sell" button.<br><br>
 #3 Click "Approve" button to approve your NFT to the smart contract.
 This allows smart contract to access your NFT.
-This process only will happen once so you don't need to do it again next time.<br><br>
+This process will happen only once so you don't need to do it again next time.<br><br>
-#4 Set the price and amount you want to sell, and click "Add on Tradeblock".<br><br>
+#4 Set the price and amount you want to sell, and click "Add on Tradeblock" button.<br><br>
 #5 Metamask will pop up and ask you to confirm your transaction.
-Press "Confirm".<br><br>
+Press "Confirm" button.<br><br>
 #6 Your NFT is now on tradeblock!
 Go to "Market" tab and you will be able to see that your NFT is on the market.<br><br>